TrainWeb.org Facebook Page

 The north (east) end of the MARC platform is right at mile marker 29.
 There's no B&O stone milepost to be found here; it was likely removed as part of the station construction.
 Underneath, a B&O culvert was rebuilt with modern concrete and piping.

-We can look across to the adjacent Metro station where a Green line train is just pulling in.
+We can look across to the adjacent Metro station where a Green Line train is just pulling in.
 Since this is the terminal, the train will sit with doors open until the next train arrives.
 Metro's Greenbelt station opened during 1991.

-In the distance toward the left you'll find CPL signals, still present during 2018, and evidence of this right of way's B&O heritage.
-Now CSX shares the line with MARC commuter trains.
+In the distance toward the left you'll find CPL signals, still present during 2018 and evidence of this right of way's B&O heritage.
+CSX now shares the line with MARC commuter trains.
 Notice how an extra set of tracks peel off the center main line order to serve the station, and get MARC trains out of the way of passing freights.

 MARC Station